gsinghjay/zodiac-engine/memory-bank/progress.md

 ## 5. Evolution of Project Decisions

+- **File Conversion Approach**: Selected CairoSVG as the primary conversion solution due to its excellent support for SVG standards, with Pillow for additional JPEG conversion capability.
+- **CSS Variable Handling**: Implemented preprocessing for CSS variables to ensure correct rendering across all output formats, as many conversion libraries don't fully support modern CSS features.
+- **DPI Configuration**: Made DPI configurable via a query parameter to give users control over resolution quality and file size.
 - **HTMX Adoption**: Integrated HTMX to enhance the user experience with dynamic interactions while maintaining a server-rendered approach, avoiding the complexity of full JavaScript frameworks.
 - **Bootstrap Adoption**: Migrated from custom CSS to Bootstrap to improve UI consistency, responsiveness, and development speed.
 - **Dedicated Chart Page**: Implemented a separate chart details page to provide a better viewing experience and additional options.